 A Vickrey auction is similar to the aforementioned first-price sealed-bid auction.
 In this auction, the highest bidder gets to pay the offered amount that the second-highest bidder gave.
 Online auctioneers use this bidding style as a tactic to prevent participants from placing bids that are too high/low.
 The buyer must contemplate the item’s actual worth to make a successful bid.

-Auctions Offer Exciting Ways to Buy & Sell
+Auctions Offer Exciting Ways to Buy and sell

 Online auctions are an effective way to make sure you are paying a reasonable price for your antique, painting, or jewelry piece.
 Though bidding online is fun, coming to a live auction in Dania Beach makes for an even more exciting time.
 Do you have valuable items that you would like to sell?
 Bring your antiques to your local auctioneer for great auction appraisals in Palm Beach.